MelonKony/millmint/site/factbook/timeline.md

 			<b>1968</b>
 			<span class="event">
 				<b>Founding of the First Commonwealth of Oceans</b><br>
-				The {{<link/uk>}} grants independence to the British Atlantic Territories, which chooses to remain a single country after a referendum.
+				The [[UK]] grants independence to the British Atlantic Territories, which chooses to remain a single country after a referendum.
 The new country is known as the Atlantic Federation
 			</span>
 		</li>
 		<li>
 			<b>1976</b>
 			<span class="event">
-				{{<link/costa-verde>}} accedes to the Atlantic Federation
+				[[Costa Verde]] accedes to the Atlantic Federation
 			</span>
 		</li>
 		<li>